Skip to main content

 What is capacity building?

-Capacity building refers to the process of developing and strengthening an organisation’s ability to achieve business outcomes, often for changing circumstances like growth, expansion or competitive advantage.
+Capacity building refers to the process of developing and strengthening an organization’s ability to achieve business outcomes, often for changing circumstances like growth, expansion, or competitive advantage.

 But first, what is capacity?

-For clarity throughout this guide, we’ll define it as existing resources and infrastructure used by organisations to achieve their goals.
+For clarity throughout this guide, we’ll define it as existing resources and infrastructure used by organizations to achieve their goals.

 Capacity can take many forms, like:

-- Intellectual, i.e., the maturity and availability of certain skills, knowledge, and behaviours amongst the workforce.
+• Intellectual, i.e., the maturity and availability of certain skills, knowledge, and behaviors amongst the workforce.

 What is the purpose of capacity building?

-If we’re talking about resources, intellectual capital and infrastructure, then capacity building is a question of developing the organisation’s ability to change.
+If we’re talking about resources, intellectual capital, and infrastructure, then capacity building is a question of developing the organization’s ability to change.

 Change doesn’t have a shelf life.
 Routine ways of work may be fine in times of stability, but they’ll often shatter in the face of external uncertainty.
-Lacking sustainable development of capacity means that:
+Lacking sustainable development of capacity means:

-- Sudden changes will only have negative impacts, given your organisation’s inability to absorb and exploit them.
+• Sudden changes will only have negative impacts, given your organization’s inability to absorb and exploit them

-- You may lack efficient ways of work to begin with if the organisation’s status quo is not assessed for adaptability.
+• You may lack efficient ways of working to begin with if the status quo is not assessed for adaptability

-All that is to say you’ll lack the maturity to enact change on any level other than ad hoc, which won’t have any real measurable outcomes nor a replicable process.
-(And is wholly unhelpful for an enterprise-wide transformation such as capability building.)
+All that is to say, you’ll lack the maturity to enact change on any level other than ad hoc, which won’t have any real measurable outcomes nor create a replicable process.
+(Plus, it’s wholly unhelpful for an enterprise-wide transformation such as capability building.)

-That can lead to change fatigue, which only puts organisational development and HR on the back foot trying to rehabilitate their image.
-But for the business at large, it means that strategy will be poorly enacted at the most granular level—i.e., how work gets done on the daily.
+That can lead to change fatigue, which only puts organizational development and HR on the back foot, taking time away from strategic work to rehabilitate their image.
+But for the business at large, it means strategy will be poorly enacted at the most granular level—i.e., how work gets done on the daily.
 You can say goodbye to competitive advantage in that case, and don’t even bother considering sustainability and resilience, either.

-We pioneered the performance learning management system (PLMS) to give organisations the information necessary to build capacity.
-It’s the only solution designed to guide employees to master the capabilities of that roles—to ensure you have the right capabilities in the right place when you need them.
+We built the performance learning management system (PLMS) to give organizations the information necessary to build capacity.
+It starts with a foundation of capabilities matched to your business strategy and then mapped to every job role, so you can be sure you have the right capabilities in the right place when you need them.

-And since Acorn PLMS is built on capabilities and performance outcomes (not just compliance and learning completions), and therefore designed to present truly contextual learning opportunities, you can develop a learning culture to create near self-sustaining capacity within your workforce.
+And since the PLMS shows tangible outcomes (not just compliance and learning completions), and is designed to present truly contextual learning opportunities, you can develop a learning culture to create near self-sustaining capacity within your workforce.

-- Understanding capacity needs requires clear data on business challenges.
+1. Understanding capacity needs requires clear data on business challenges

-That brings us to a data-backed, long-term process specifically aimed at creating lasting organisational change.
+That brings us to a data-backed, long-term process specifically aimed at creating lasting organizational change.

 Diagnosing capacity deficits

 Very often, the symptoms of a business problem are not indicative of the root cause.
-So, you need to dig deep on what is actually hurting capacity.
+So, you need to dig deep into what is actually hurting capacity.

 A capacity assessment is somewhere between an environmental scan and a needs analysis.
 Some guiding questions here include:

-- What is the nature of the deficit?
-Workforce, organisational, structural, material?
+• What is the nature of the deficit?
+Workforce, organizational, structural, material?

 Establishing capacity pools